Lawson secures vital points

-Liam Lawson has matched his career-best Formula 1 finish after claiming fifth spot in the Monaco Grand Prix.
+Liam Lawson thought he had matched his career-best Formula 1 finish by claiming fifth spot in the Monaco Grand Prix.

-The New Zealander started 10th on the grid in Monaco and managed to avoid trouble in an incident-filled race, during which seven drivers failed to finish and a number of penalties were dished out after the chequered flag.
+The New Zealander started 10th on the grid in Monaco on June 8 and managed to avoid trouble in an incident-filled race, during which seven drivers failed to finish and a number of penalties were dished out after the chequered flag.

 “I’m very, very happy with today.
-It’s a great result for the team ending in P5 and P6, particularly given where we started at the beginning of the weekend,” says Lawson.
+It’s a great result for the team... particularly given where we started at the beginning of the weekend,” says Lawson.

 “Races can feel pretty unpredictable at the moment, with cars being forced to retire, so it’s important that we capitalise on those moments when they happen.